FDA Issues Draft Guidance on Verification Systems (VRS)

 On October 24, 2018, FDA issued the following guidance document: Verification Systems Under the Drug Supply Chain Security Act for Certain Prescription Drugs (Draft Guidance)

-We recommend companies thoroughly review the draft guidance specific to verification systems.
+We recommend companies thoroughly review the draft guidance specific to verification systems for the verification of pharmaceutical saleable returns in the US.

 Verification Systems Under the Drug Supply Chain Security Act for Certain Prescription Drugs